NeVeSpl/NTypewriter/Documentation/CodeModel.md

 Name | The name of the symbol | `string`
 BareName | The prefix of the Name that consists only letters and digits. | `string`
 Namespace | The nearest enclosing namespace for the symbol. | `string`
+Locations | Gets the locations where the symbol was originally defined, either in source or metadata.
+Some symbols (for example, partial classes) may be defined in more than one location. | `IEnumerable<ILocation>`

 ---